dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

       processor cores currently online, and may vary over the lifetime of the program.

-.. function:: register-application-exit-function

-   Register a function to be executed when the application is about to exit.

-   :signature: register-application-exit-function *function* => ()

-   :parameter function: An instance of :drm:`<function>`.

-   :description:

-     Register a function to be executed when the application is about to exit.
-The Dylan runtime will make sure that these functions are executed.

-     The *function* should not expect any arguments, nor expect that any return values be used.

-     .. note:: Currently, the registered functions will be invoked in the reverse order in which they were added.
-This is **not** currently a contractual guarantee and may be subject to change.

-     .. note:: This function is also available from the ``dylan-extensions`` module in the ``dylan`` library and the ``common-extensions`` module of the ``common-dylan`` library.

-   :example:

-   :seealso:

-     - :func:`exit-application`

 .. function:: run-application

    Launches an application using the specified name and arguments.